 - remember that only complete applications will be processed.

-EU, EEA & Switzerland: Austria, Belgium, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, the United Kingdom, Iceland, Norway, Liechtenstein and Switzerland.
+EU, EEA & Switzerland: Austria, Belgium, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Iceland, Norway, Liechtenstein and Switzerland.

-Third countries: They include all the countries not included in the list above.
+Third countries: Are any countries not included in the list above.

-EU, EEA & Swiss national: You are free to enter, stay and work in Luxembourg.
-All you need to do is bring a valid ID card or passport, regardless of the length of your stay.
+EU, EEA & Swiss nationas are free to enter, stay and work in Luxembourg.
+All that needs to be done is to bring a valid ID card or passport, regardless of the length of the stay.